 Personal loans add debt to your bottom line.
 You’ll pay more over time by financing your rent payment into a loan.
 If you’re experiencing financial woes, adding a loan payment on top of what you’re going through may not be a good option.

-It’s possible to obtain a personal loan for a wide range of possibilities, including paying rent.
+It’s possible to obtain a personal loan for a wide range of purposes, including paying rent.
 However, it’s important to weigh the pros and cons of getting a loan for rent before you do so.
-You’ll owe fees and interest, and you could harm your credit score if you’re not timely about repayment.
+You’ll owe interest (and possible fees), and you could do harm to your credit if you’re not timely about repayment.
 But if it’s your last resort, a loan for rent is an available option.

-If you do decide to get a personal loan — whether for covering rent or another purpose, such as debt consolidation — it’s important to shop around to find competitive offers.
-SoFi personal loans, for instance, have no fees required and low interest rates.
+If you do decide to get a personal loan — whether for covering rent or another purpose — it’s important to shop around to find the best possible offer for you.

 Are you able to use loans for rent payments?